Digital Transformation & The Shift to D2C

 Change was a huge factor for everyone in 2020.
 Leveraging digital technologies to remain agile was something that so many companies actively embraced.
 Consumer needs changed, their behavior changed, and providing a seamless and amazing online experience was the road to success.

-Businesses who were reliant on bricks and mortar, whether directly or via their existing distribution and/or supply chain, for example, were suddenly impacted.
+There were big implications for businesses relying on bricks and mortar, whether directly or via their existing distribution and/or supply chain, for example.
 This was mainly because of the situation logistics providers and retailers found themselves in.
 Even if consumers were scrambling to buy a manufacturer’s products, they couldn’t make the purchase.
 In most cases, manufacturing businesses didn’t have transactional web stores that consumers could go to, creating a huge barrier.

 The shift to D2C